 After the boot camp, participants will attend an exclusive Propel Mentor/Protege mastermind group at least once a month.
 Occasionally, there will be a guest speaker presenting on the subject matter that is being covered, and simultaneous webcam conferencing with the Propel cohort in Knoxville.
 Participants will also be invited to join the private Facebook Group: Propel Proteges with 89 members who are past and present proteges and mentors.
 Dates will be set in advance, and if you are unable to attend a mastermind group in person, an online mastermind group make-up option will be available to you.

-Participants will also be assigned a mentor, and required to meet with them once a month, at a time and place that is convenient for both.
+Participants will also be assigned a mentor, from the KOSBE Advisory Council, and required to meet with them once a month, at a time and place that is convenient for both.

-- Chaiba Bloomer, Owner at CKB Global Business Consulting, Inc.
+- Chaiba Bloomer, CKB Global Business Consulting, Inc.

 - Recognition at the annual KOSBE Awards gala

 - Website promotion listing all Mentor/Protege teams

 - Propel Protege nametag

 - Assigned to a Mentor from our KOSBE Advisory Council, made up of experts who have a vast amount of experience both wide and deep in creating an attractive business concept; establishing a strong organization; maintaining profitable operations; and building lasting customer relations

 - Advising services by Tennessee Small Business Development Center at East Tennessee State University